 Also of interest is that Watertown has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Watertown is also a city of artists.
 Watertown has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Watertown’s character.

 In addition to being popular with young singles, Watertown is also home to many people who can be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

 Although the majority of commuting trips in the city are by private automobile, Watertown is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Watertown area by reducing both traffic and air pollution.

-Watertown is a somewhat ethnically-diverse city.
+Watertown is a very ethnically-diverse city.
 The people who call Watertown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Watertown residents report their race to be White, followed by Asian.
+Watertown also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.47% of the city’s residents.
 Important ancestries of people in Watertown include Italian, German, English, and Armenian.